BigDataForSanDiego/Team-308/README-draft.md

 #### Team Name: TEAM GOJO

-#### Your teamâ€™s hackathon idea in One sentence:
+#### 💡 Hackathon idea in One sentence:
-##### Creating a secure patient profile that can be readily scanned and universally used across different healthcare providers.
+> Creating a secure patient profile that can be readily scanned and universally used across different healthcare providers.

 #### A visual